cftmthomas/AircraftDisassembly/README.md

 # Aircraft Disassembly
-Repository containing the code, instances and results for the article "Solving the Aircraft Disassembly Scheduling Problem" submitted at the European Journal of Operational Research.
+This repository containing the code, instances and results for the article "Solving the Aircraft Disassembly Scheduling Problem" submitted at the Journal of Scheduling.

 ## Content